apache/gravitino/docs/how-to-build.md

     distribution/package/bin/gravitino.sh start
     ```

-   You can access the Gravitino WEB UI by typing http://localhost:8090 in your browser
+   You can access the Gravitino Web UI by typing http://localhost:8090 in your browser

    > Note:
    >